gaelreyrol/nix-workshops/02-custom-image/ReadMe.md

 cat /etc/ssh/authorized_keys.d/nixos
 ```

-We now have a image containing our public SSH key.
+We now have an image containing our public SSH key.